steveruizok/rko/packages/rko/README.md

 The cleanup method is called on every state change, _after_ applying the current patch.
 It receives the next state, the previous state, and the patch that was just applied.
 It returns the "final" updated state.

-You can override this method in order to clean up any state that is no longer needed.
-Note that the changes won't be present in the undo/redo stack.

 ```ts
 cleanup = (next: State) => {
   const final = { ...state }